skullzarmy/a11y-tester-wordpress-plugin/README.md

 1. View Results: The test results will be displayed within the meta box.
 Issues are categorized by impact severity.
 1. Clear Results: Click 'Clear A11y Test' to remove the results.

+## ⚙️ Under the Hood

+The A11y Tester WordPress plugin utilizes the robust [axe-core](https://github.com/dequelabs/axe-core) library to conduct accessibility testing on your WordPress pages and posts.

+### 🤔 What is Axe-Core?

+Axe-core is an industry standard for web accessibility, providing automated accessibility testing to ensure your web content is compliant with Web Content Accessibility Guidelines (WCAG).
+The library produces a detailed report of accessibility issues, categorized by their level of impact, which aids in prioritizing areas for improvement.

+### 🏃‍♀️ How Does It Work?

+Unlike typical client-side implementations, our plugin doesn't scan the admin edit screen where it resides.
+Instead, when you click the 'Run A11y Test' button in the A11y Tester meta box on your WordPress admin dashboard, an AJAX request is sent to the server.
+The plugin then uses axe-core to perform an accessibility scan on the full URL of the selected page or post.
+The server processes the scan and returns the results, which are displayed directly within the A11y Tester meta box, sorted by impact level for your convenience.

+### 🛠️ Future Plans for Customization

+As of the current release, the plugin does not allow customization of axe-core's run parameters.
+However, we are planning to introduce this feature in upcoming versions to offer a more tailored accessibility testing experience.

 ## 🖌 Customization

 The plugin comes with a predefined set of CSS styles to make the results readable and organized.
 You can customize the styles by editing the a11y-styles.css file.